Name Lady Banks Rose

 Enemies Rabbits

-Notes: Rains and winter make it look slushy, trim up
+Notes: Rains and winter make it look slushy, trim it up

 Recovers well from just about anything